sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 for low memory fast search.
 Indexing takes a while, but then search takes fewer resources.

-Currently only fastmultigather and manysearch can use this kind of index.
+Currently only fastmultigather and manysearch can use this kind of inde.